 Tips for Success

 - Watch the mixture closely.
 The cooling portion of the instructions is important because you don’t want it to cool too much and become too hard to work with.
 It’s a very quick process.
+If it does become too hard, add a teaspoon of cream to the mixture and stir to smooth it out.

 - Pay attention to timing.
 I find that this is crucial for the boiling step.
 The mixture doesn’t need to boil for long, so don’t leave it unattended to prevent the chance of it burning or reducing too much.